Squeaky Fromme: Aftermath

-In 1979, Fromme was transferred out of Federal Correctional Institution, Dublin, for attacking fellow inmate Julienne Bušić with a hammer.
+In 1979, Fromme was transferred out of Federal Correctional Institution, Dublin, California, for attacking fellow inmate Julienne Bušić with a hammer.
 On December 23, 1987, she escaped from Federal Prison Camp Alderson in West Virginia in an attempt to meet Manson.
 She was captured two days later and incarcerated at the Federal Medical Center, Carswell, in Fort Worth, Texas.

 Fromme continued to profess total allegiance to Manson.
 Vincent Bugliosi wrote in Helter Skelter that she and Good were the only members of the Manson Family who had not renounced him.
 She once told an Associated Press reporter, "The curtain is going to come down on all of us, and if we don't turn everything over to Charlie immediately, it will be too late."

-Fromme first became eligible for parole in 2005 and was entitled by federal law to a mandatory hearing after thirty years, but she could waive that hearing and apply for release at a later date.
+Fromme first became eligible for parole in 2005.
 She waived her right to request a hearing and was required by federal law to complete a parole application before one could be considered and granted.
-She was granted parole in July 2008, but was not released because of the extra time added to her sentence for the 1987 prison escape.
+She was granted parole in July 2008, but she was not released because of the extra time which was added to her sentence because of her escape from prison in 1987.

-She was released on parole from Federal Medical Center, Carswell, on August 14, 2009, and moved to New York State, where she and her boyfriend Robert Valdner live in a house decorated with skulls.
-In a 2019 televised interview, Fromme said about Manson, "Was I in love with Charlie?
+She was released on parole from the Federal Medical Center, Carswell, on August 14, 2009, and she moved to Marcy, New York, where she and her boyfriend Robert Valdner live in a house which is decorated with skulls.
+In a 2019 televised interview, Fromme said the following about Manson, "Was I in love with Charlie?
 Yeah, [...]
 I still am."